 Customer service should be prioritized.
 Do not squander funding on stock buybacks and executive compensation prior to loan repayments.
 Use airline profits first to repay taxpayers.
-These changes will need at least three to six months of planning and debate for completion.

 - Restore rights of consumers and state attorneys general to file suit when air carriers engage in unfair or deceptive acts or practices.
 And, prohibit mandatory arbitration clauses;

 - Stop further constraints on passenger seating dimensions; and

 - Ensure equal access to flight, fare, and fee information and consistent consumer protections through all shopping channels.